 - Carry out all necessary actions to ensure that the company meets its financial and legal obligations.

-"The title is Finance Director and the word director means something…it isn’t controller and it isn’t risk manager but director, which means you have to get on make decisions.” - Paul Venables, Group FD Hays PLC
+"The title is Finance Director and the word director means something…it isn’t controller and it isn’t risk manager but director, which means you have to get on and make decisions.” - Paul Venables, Group FD Hays PLC

 Knowledge, skills and experience required

 Of course, you need to be a good financial analyst but it doesn’t end there.
 As a member of the board it is your ability to successfully communicate that will make you stand out as an effective FD.